Last updated June 2026

 What services are nearby?

-Papakura is about 10 minutes north and has supermarkets, fuel and cafés.
-Karaka itself has limited services — stock up before arriving.
+Papakura, about 10 minutes north, offers supermarkets, fuel and cafés.
+Karaka itself has limited facilities.

 Spotted something incorrect on this page?
 Let us know.